neptune-mutual-blue/protocol/docs/VaultLibV1.md

     uint256 amount,
     uint256 npmStakeToAdd
   ) external returns (uint256 podsToMint, uint256 myPreviousStake) {
-    // @suppress-address-trust-issue, @suppress-malicious-erc20 The address `stablecoin` can be trusted here because we are ensuring it matches with the protocol stablecoin address.
-    // @suppress-address-trust-issue The address `account` can be trusted here because we are not treating it as a contract (even it were). require(account != address(0), "Invalid account");
+    require(account != address(0), "Invalid account");

     // Update values